List of Power Rangers Dino Charge characters: Sir Ivan of Zandar

 Sir Ivan of Zandar is a kind, brave, honest, loyal, and humble medieval knight who served the royal family of the fictional small country of Zandar 800 years prior to the series.
 While escorting the young Prince Colin, Sir Ivan found the Gold Energem, but was attacked by Fury, who absorbed him and kept him prisoner.
 In the present, Fury uses the trapped Sir Ivan and Gold Energem to control the Ptera Zord against the Rangers until the knight escapes from Fury and becomes the Gold Dino Charge Ranger.
 He initially chooses not to join the Rangers after considering them an unworthy team while they were under a monster's effect.
 However, he eventually joins them after they save him.

 As the Gold Dino Charge Ranger, he uses the Gold Ptera Morpher bracer to transform and wields the Gold Ptera Saber.

 Sir Ivan is portrayed by Davi Santos.
 In interviews, Mejia and Hyde spoke about how difficult it was to keep Santos' appearance in the show secret until after his character's debut.
 They and the other cast members would regularly take photos to post on Power Rangers' social media and would have to keep him out of the shot, and then they would take another photo with him in the group.
 He returns in Power Rangers Beast Morphers.

-Zords

-The Zords are giant dinosaur-like machines that the Rangers can summon to fight giant enemies and combine to form Megazords.